Skip to main content

 Further information

-You can find out more about becoming a coroner from the Courts and Tribunals Judiciary and the Crown Prosecution Service.
+You can find out more about the work of a coroner from the Crown Prosecution Service and the Coroners' Society of England and Wales.

 What it takes